Tragedy Spring

 Tragedy Spring is a small alpine freshwater spring and historical site in southern El Dorado County, California.
 (Note: The location of Tragedy Spring was traditionally believed to be in Amador County, California, but the actual site is just within El Dorado County, by a matter of feet.)
-It was named after an incident on June 27, 1848, in which three Mormon men (who were among the group blazing the Mormon Emigrant Trail) were killed, allegedly by Indigenous peoples.
+It was named after an incident on June 27, 1848, in which three Mormon men (who were among the group blazing the Mormon Emigrant Trail) were killed, allegedly by American Indians.
 For many years, a tree carving with the names of the murdered men—Daniel Browett, Ezrah H. Allen, and Henderson Cox—stood as a memorial at their gravesite, before it was cut out and moved indoors for preservation; today it is located in the museum located at Marshall Gold Discovery State Historic Park in Coloma, California.

 The site is located adjacent to Highway 88, approximately two miles west of Silver Lake.
 Presently, a few memorials to the tragedy are located at a small forest park, established at the site in 1967.

 History

 Mormons in Alta California

 During the Mexican–American War (1846–1848), many members of the Church of Jesus Christ of Latter-day Saints (LDS Church), commonly called Mormons or Latter-day Saints, traveled to Alta California, then a Mexican territory.
 Brigham Young, the church's president, along with a wagon train of Mormon pioneers arrived in Mexico's Salt Lake Valley during July 1847, and established Salt Lake City as the principal settlement for church members.

 Prior to this, a number of Mormons had already arrived on the West Coast of the continent via other means.
 This included the Brooklyn Saints who had sailed from New York City to Yerba Buena (today known as San Francisco), arriving in July 1846.
 Additionally, approximately 360 Mormons who made up the US Army's Mormon Battalion had marched from Council Bluffs, Iowa to San Diego to assist in the war effort.
-The war's fighting was largely at an end when the Battalion arrived in San Diego during January 1847, and the unit's companies were then assigned to San Diego, Fort Moore at Pueblo de Los Ángeles, and San Luis Rey, where they helped develop communities for settlers.
+The war's fighting was largely at an end when the Battalion arrived in San Diego during January 1847, and the unit's companies were then assigned to San Diego, Fort Moore at Pueblo de Los Ángeles, and San Luis Rey, where they helped settlers develop their new communities.